Spidfail/ft_printf/README.md

 This project has it's own `libft` implementation, slightly different from mine (see [here](https://github.com/Spidfail/libft_extended)).
 The Makefile compile it automatically.

-If you want to compile this Makefile from yours, check [recursion in Makefile](https://www.gnu.org/software/make/manual/html_node/Recursion.html) to learn more.
+If you want to run this Makefile from yours, check [recursion in Makefile](https://www.gnu.org/software/make/manual/html_node/Recursion.html) to learn more.